 That's a good way to optimize small dynamic changes in the content.
 Let's think about change in big regions of content.
 For example, if scroll the page, all pixels have to be different now.
 For that purpose a page is decomposed into layers that raster independently.
 A layer can be fairly small and represent only one DOM node.
 Those layers then will be combined together on another thread called the compositor thread.
 With this optimization you don't need to re-raster everything, but rather do it for small layers and then correctly combine them together.

 Now we have a little overview of what Blink does and how rendering pipeline looks like.
 Let's dive into the code.

 It seems like we are finally at the finish line.
-Let's open the Blink repository
+Let's open the Blink repository and look around.

 We can quickly realize that even though we narrowed down a lot from our original question, it's still too big to manually find a specific line of code responsible for preventing focus.